-Attendance at all class meetings is expected.
+Career counseling is a key competency area identified by CACREP, and thus, attendance at all class meetings is expected and required.
 This includes arriving on time, coming back in a timely manner from breaks, and staying until class is dismissed.
-Each unexcused absence will result in a loss of 5 points (or half a letter grade).
+Each unexcused absence (which is anything not mentioned in the university policy) will result in a loss of 5 points (or half a letter grade).
 Each tardy or leaving early will result in a 2.5 loss of points.